stephenslab/smash-paper/README.md

-This repository contains the companion paper and supplementary materials for the R package ```smashr```.
-For more information regarding the usage of the package see https://github.com/stephenslab/smashr.
+This repository contains supplementary code and files for Xing, Carbonetto and Stephens (2018).
+For more information regarding the usage of the package detailed in the paper see https://github.com/stephenslab/smashr.
 For details on an easily reproducible framework for the Gaussian simulations performed in dscr refer to https://github.com/zrxing/dscr-smash.

-#Description
+# Description

 This repo contains the following directories:

-`intro`: contains an .rmd file intro illustrating some simple simulations and data analyses using SMASH.
-More detailed than the readme in the ```smashr``` repo.

 `res_paper`: .RData objects which contain simulation results for all the simulation studies conducted.
 Specifically: